PostHog/posthog.com/contents/docs/deployment/scaling-posthog.md

 showTitle: true
 ---

 PostHog is pretty good at handling large volumes of data, and for most products or websites, you'll never have to worry about scaling.
-We've seen volumes of **1 million events/day** on Heroku's cheapest standard tier Dyno with no problems.
+We've seen volumes of **5 million events/day** and hundreds of requests a second on Heroku's cheapest standard tier Dyno with no problems.

-In that example, the database grew about 200mb a day.
+In that example, the database grew about 500mb a day.
 That means Heroku's cheapest standard database is able to hold about a years' worth of data.

 However, if you do start going beyond these numbers there are things you can do to scale up.